2017 Riyadh summit: Aftermath

 Emboldened by Trump's criticism of Iran, many Arab countries decided to take action against their perceived enemies.
 Bahrain began cracking down on its Shi'ite majority, killing 5 and arresting 286 people.
 Bahrain also shut down an independent newspaper and outlawed country's last opposition group.

 On 5 June 2017, Saudi Arabia, UAE, Yemen, Egypt and Bahrain all announced they were cutting diplomatic ties with Qatar.
 Hamid Aboutalebi, deputy chief of staff of Iran's President Hassan Rouhani, tweeted, "What is happening is the preliminary result of the sword dance," referring to Trump's conduct at the Summit.

 Popular culture

-An image of King Salman, U.S. President Trump, and Egyptian President el-Sisi touching an illuminated globe (see above) sparked a brief commotion on the Internet, particularly the social media website Twitter.
+An image of King Salman, U.S. President Trump, and Egyptian President el-Sisi touching an illuminated globe (see above) sparked a brief commotion on the Internet, particularly in Twitter.
 Users dubbed the globe "the Orb" and made reference to various popular culture objects, such as the Palantír from J. R. R. Tolkien's The Lord of the Rings series and "The Orb of Peace" from Star Wars: Episode I – The Phantom Menace.
 The Atlantic's James Parker later wrote that "Every presidency has iconic photographs.
 But there’s nothing else like this one."

 Noticing that Americans wanted to have their picture taken with the orb, the Saudi government gave it to the US embassy as a gift.
 The orb was initially put on display there, but ultimately put into storage.